f1lby/wifihotspot/README.md

 Create a Wi-Fi hotspot in Kali Linux.

 I have created a simple guide to spinning up a Wi-Fi hotspot using Kali Linux and any old spare PC or Raspberry Pi you have knocking around.
-Should be fine with Ubuntu, Debian or similar...
+Should be fine with Ubuntu, Debian or similar... i have created a couple of config files and a bash script to get you up and running nice and quickly.
+Assuming your Linux is up and working and connected to a working Ethernet port, using the contents of this repository should enable you to have a simple WPA-2 personal Wi-Fi network up & running in minutes!

 Prerequisites: